The Memory Police

 By Jesse Ball

-In this frightening society of interchangeable robes, telescreens and plastic trays, much of the writing lands with the potency of a punch in the stomach.
+In this society of interchangeable robes, telescreens and plastic trays, the machinery of state violence is described with frightening precision.